Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

 The Blue-eyed Ground-Dove was considered to be extinct hardly five years ago.

-Some wildlife researchers found 12 individuals in the wild after 75 years without a confirmed sighting.
+Some wildlife researchers found 11 to 12 individuals in the wild after 75 years without a confirmed sighting.

 The ornithologist Rafael Bessa found that the species was extinct until 2015, making a discovery of a lifetime.